osinenkop/stable-baselines-playground/run/ppo_vispendulum_self_boost/README.md

 - using under-trained checkpoints
 - needing more CALF activation caused by fired relax probability

-`CALFWrapperCustomizedRelaxProb` use `RelaxProb` whose relax_prob decays linearly and reachs 0 at the end of the evaluation process.
+`CALFWrapperSingleVecEnv` use `RelaxProbLinear` whose relax_prob decays linearly and reachs 0 at the end of the evaluation process.

 ### Train visual PPO and Evaluate visual PPO (Pendulum Environment) with CALF Wrapper
 #### Training